bndwgn/laravel-bandwagon/docs/src/index.md

 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Plug and Play
+- title: Built for Laravel
-  details: Minimal
+  details: Easy plug and play social proof solution for any Laravel project
-- title: Feature 2 Title
+- title: Gain trust with customers
-  details: Feature 2 Description
+  details: Show your customers that other people are using and paying for your product
-- title: Feature 3 Title
+- title: Highly customizeable
-  details: Feature 3 Description
+  details: Take control of the way it renders, make it your own
 footer: Made by Alex Harris with ❤️
 ---